ekatzenstein/create-react-app-fullstack/README.md

 ## Getting Started
 <br/>
 This is designed for groud up full-stack development.
 Start by creating your database with PostgreSQL (you can do this after running 'fullstack' as well):`create db <my-app>`.
-After creating your database, initialize a create-react-app with the same name (the name match is default functionality, overriding this is straightforward):
+After creating your database, initialize a create-react-app with the same name (the name match is default functionality, overriding this is straightforward):<br/>

 ```
 create-react-app <my-app>